k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: artifact rings have a fixed material, take two
 - Minor monster color changes
 - Add object menu glyphs to inventory in curses mode
+- Fix: names of new ring types when type is known